Ida Barney: Woman of achievement

 The Women's Centennial Congress was organized by Carrie Chapman Catt, November 25–27, 1940, to celebrate a century of female progress.
 To demonstrate those advances, 100 "successful women" were invited to represent the respective fields of study in which they were working in 1940, but that would have been impossible for them in 1840.
 Barney was listed under "Science" with Margaret Mead and Annie Jump Cannon, among others.
 The 100 women chosen were "all American, alive and doing jobs that would have been impossible for a woman to undertake in 1840."

 Honors

 While a research associate at the Yale University Observatory, in 1952, Barney was awarded the triennial Annie J. Cannon Award in Astronomy, a prestigious award for women astronomers given by the American Astronomical Society.

-Her remains are interred at Grove Street Cemetery in New Haven, Connecticut.

 Asteroid 5655 Barney, discovered by Ingrid van Houten-Groeneveld, Cornelis Johannes van Houten and Tom Gehrels at Palomar Observatory in 1973, was named in her honor.